BASEBALL IN HIS BLOOD: DuBois Central Catholic's Brayden Fox Has Grown Up Around the Sport

 The road has been a bit rockier this season for both Fox and the Cardinals.

-Fox is still hitting well, .500 after an 0 for 2 day on Wednesday with a RBI and run scored in an 8-0 victory over Brockway.
+Fox is still hitting well, .500 after an 0 for 2 day on Wednesday with an RBI and a run scored in an 8-0 victory over Brockway.

 He’s walked five times and been hit once in 15 plate appearances.
 When he has had a chance to swing the aluminum, he has two doubles and six RBIs.